 The story behind the guide

 Only a few months ago I was struggling to keep my weight to under 212 pounds (15 st 2 Ibs), which is not that heavy but nearly 14 pounds (1 stone) heavier than I was 3 years earlier.
 I had been sitting around the 210 mark for about 1 year and decided I wanted to do something about it and get to the weight I was 3 years earlier.
 The only exercise I was getting was walking every day for 2 miles, and I didn’t fancy going to the gym every day.
-I am extremely busy with my online business, my day job as an addiction worker and spending time with my family, which is very important to me.
+I am extremely busy with my online business and spending time with my family, which is very important to me.